 Cinnamon lower blood-sugar level

 Cinnamon contains biologically active substances that have demonstrated insulin-mimetic properties.
-Cinnamon improves insulin mediated glucose metabolism, enhances insulin signaling in skeletal muscle and helps glucose to glycogen conversion.
+Cinnamon improves insulin-mediated glucose metabolism, enhances insulin signaling in skeletal muscle and helps glucose to glycogen conversion.
 Thus, cinnamon is considering as an anti-diabetic herb.

 Cinnamon lower heart diseases and strokes risks

 Cinnamon lowers blood sugar, cholesterol, and blood pressure levels.
 Cinnamon lowers LDL cholesterol responsible for the plaque formation.
-Additionally, cinnamon has antioxidant property, which helps prevent the LDL cholesterol oxidation, thus prevent inflammation of arteries and further plaque formation.
+Additionally, Cinnamon has antioxidant property, which helps prevent the LDL cholesterol oxidation, thus prevent inflammation of arteries and further plaque formation.

 The daily dose of cinnamon you need for diabetes control may vary depending on your age, weight and health status.
 Only your doctor can recommend the appropriate dosage for you, consult your doctor before you begin taking cinnamon supplements to control blood-sugar level.

-The dosage of ground cinnamon bark is 2 to 6 g daily and cinnamon oil dosage is 0.05 to 0.2 g daily.
+The dosage of ground cinnamon bark is 2 to 6 g daily, and cinnamon oil dosage is 0.05 to 0.2 g daily.
 Your doctor may adjust your dosage of cinnamon to meet your blood-sugar regulation needs.

-Over-the-counter cinnamon supplements are available in various forms; they are powder, oil and tincture.
+Over-the-counter cinnamon supplements are available in various forms; they are powder, oil, and tincture.
 Cinnamon volatile oil is much more concentrated compared to other forms, and it may cause temporary oral or skin irritation or burning.

 How do you take cinnamon?

-The sweet tasty spice cinnamon can be added about 1/4 to 1/2 teaspoon to foods and beverages such as coffee, tea and breakfast cereal.
+The sweet tasty spice cinnamon can be added about 1/4 to 1/2 teaspoon to foods and beverages such as coffee, tea, and breakfast cereal.
 It increases the tastes of apple and pumpkin dishes, including puddings and applesauce.

 Break cinnamon stick into pieces, boil it with water, cover, and steep for 10 minutes.
 Dilute it if needed with hot water and enhance the taste with natural sweetener (Stevia).
-Otherwise, add cinnamon stick in any tea while it steeps to add flavor and health benefits.
+Otherwise, add a cinnamon stick in any tea while it steeps to add flavor and health benefits.

 Bioactive constituents of cinnamon

 Terpenoids found in the volatile oil of cinnamon are eugenol and cinnamaldehyde, which are having various medicinal effects.
-Cinnamaldehyde possesses potential anti-fungal, anti-bacterial, anti-allergic, anti-hyperglycemic, and anti-hyperlipidemic properties.
+Cinnamaldehyde possesses potential antifungal, antibacterial, anti-allergic, anti-hyperglycemic, and anti-hyperlipidemic properties.

-Possible side effects of cinnamon
+Cinnamon side effects

 Widely used food spice, grounded cinnamon bark has considered safe.
 However, cinnamon's essential oil is much more concentrated than the powdered cinnamon.
 High doses of cinnamon oil might depress the central nervous system.
 It is advisable that pregnant women should avoid taking cinnamon oil or excess doses of the bark.